marcelopbarros/waitdb/README.md

 ## Technical

 About the script, I'd like to register the reason I used the **double grep**.
-It seems like the funcion *follow* of docker (and docker-compose) does not exit *normally* when there is no new output from log.
+It seems like the function *follow* of docker (and docker-compose) does not exit *normally* when there is no new output from log.
 This way, the script can continue normally and, the *follow* command will finish as soon as a new entry to the console appears.

 ## Contributions